ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: ppmu_voltage_level

+        Specifies the voltage level, in volts, that the PPMU forces to the DUT.
+This property is applicable only when you set the :py:attr:`nidigital.Session.ppmu_output_function` property to DC Voltage.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.
             You can specify a subset of repeated capabilities using the Python index notation on an